Club Policies and Rules and Regulations

-5. Jaguars United has the right to deny players playing privileges either temporarily or permanently for conduct which violates these rules or those of PA WEST or US Club Soccer.
-Such action shall be taken as provided for under Chapter 5 of the Jaguars United By-laws.
+5. Thomas Jefferson Soccer Club has the right to deny players playing privileges either temporarily or permanently for conduct that violates these rules or those of PA WEST or US Club Soccer.
+Such action shall be taken under Chapter 5 of the Thomas Jefferson Soccer Club By-laws.

 6. Chronic absence, disruptive behavior, or defiance of authority shall be considered detrimental to the development of other players and shall be grounds for disciplinary action.
 Coaches directly responsible for players displaying such behavior shall be initially responsible for ensuring that this behavior is rectified.
-The coach may then refer the matter to the Executive Committee for disciplinary action under Chapter 5 of the Jaguars United By-laws, if the matter cannot be resolved at the team level.
+The coach may then refer the matter to the Executive Committee for disciplinary action under Chapter 5 of the Thomas Jefferson Soccer Club By-laws if the matter cannot be resolved at the team level.

 ARTICLE III.
 TRAVEL PROGRAM